 As you see our previous bread recipes, we have the Keto Farmers Bread, which is just the best bread ever.
-But on the other side, we also have a Low Carb Yogurt Buns, which are as perfect as bread is.
+But on the other side, we also have a Low Carb Yogurt Buns or Protein Buns, which are as perfect as bread is.
 They are just different texture and used on different occasions.

-We in our house eat both of them.
+We in our house eat all of them.
 We are equally satisfied with both of them.
 And I do bake them both all the time and have it in the freezer for whenever needed.

 But then I had this question.

 What if I combine the 2 best recipes into one?

 This was something, that stayed in my head, but I have never made any effort to move it forward.

 Until I have purchased the little Kaiser Rolls tiny shaper stamp gadget on Amazon.

 If you have ever heard of Kaiser Rolls (also called Vienna Rolls) they have originated from Austria.

 As we do live in Vienna, I see those Kaiser Rolls on every corner, in every baker’s shop.
 It would not be me if I would not try and produce the exact same look and feel but in a much healthier option.

 And this little gadget lets you achieve exactly that.
 I mean, you can try and make it with your own knife, but why?
 Why when you have the gadgets?